Image of a stream running over rocks in a neighborhood.

 Saari says the Broad Branch project was initially denied an EPA permit in 2010.
 The EPA was concerned that the restored stream wouldn't be stable and that the project would involve treating pollutants in the landscape, instead of preventing them from hitting the landscape in the first place.

-"The EPA and Army Corps of Engineers are used to stream design techniques that involve hardening of banks," says Saari.
+"The EPA and are used to stream design techniques that involve hardening of banks," says Saari.
 (The corps issues permits, and the EPA reviews them.)
 Underwood's approach aims to both stabilize stream banks, which prevents erosion, and create habitat.

 Maryland's Department of the Environment has opposed some of Underwood's projects in that state, though the agency did not respond to requests for comment.